Varadhav/ridges-agent-workbench/README.md

 * Do not use this workbench for modifying or improving agent code
 * Agent development should be done in dedicated development environments
 * This system focuses on evaluation and comparison of existing agents
+* Use the Explore section to find and download top-performing agents
+* Focus on benchmarking and performance analysis, not code modification

 ### Data and Privacy